Nekane Aramburu

-Nekane Aramburu Gil (San Sebastian, 1965) is a Spanish art historian with an extensive international career, who has worked as a cultural manager, museologist and curator since the 1990s.
+Nekane Aramburu (born 1965) is a Spanish art historian.
+She has worked as a cultural manager, museologist and curator since the 1990s.
 She was selected by competition as director of the Es Baluard museum (Palma de Mallorca Island) in February 2013, following the recommendations of the Code of Good Practice in Museums and Art Centers in Spain, a position she held for six years.
 Since that date Es Baluard has been an organic and dynamic museum; its collections, activities and educational models were rearranged giving rise to an active cultural complex.

 Biography

-Nekane Aramburu, máster in Museología in the Universidad del País Vasco.
+Nekane Aramburu was born on San Sebastián in 1965.
+She is a master in Museology in the University of the Basque Country.
 She works as a projects' director in contemporary art, art centers, and museums, to develop dynamic strategies and new models of education/mediation.

-Her career includes: the direction of the Es Baluard Museum (2013-2019), direction of Espacio Ciudad.
-Centro de Arquitectura y Urbanismo (1999-2010) and director of Trasforma (1993-2003).
-Her work began in the Museum Network of the Provincial Council of Alava, among whose functions was the cataloguing and documentation of the initial collection of Artium, Basque Center-Museum of Contemporary Art (1989-2002), the museographic renovation of provincial museums or the activation of the Salado de Añana Valley.
-She has also collaborated intensively with institutions such as Agencia Española de Cooperación Internacional para el Desarrollo (AECID), the Cervantes Institute, the Kutxa Foundation in San Sebastián (2009-2011), the La Caixa Foundation of Barcelona (1991-1992) and the Klemm Foundation in Argentina (2019).
+Her career includes: the direction of the Es Baluard Museum (2013–2019), direction of Espacio Ciudad.
+Centro de Arquitectura y Urbanismo (1999–2010) and director of Trasforma (1993–2003).
+Her work began in the Museum Network of the Provincial Council of Alava, among whose functions was the cataloguing and documentation of the initial collection of Artium, Basque Center-Museum of Contemporary Art (1989–2002), the museographic renovation of provincial museums or the activation of the Salado de Añana Valley.
+She has also collaborated intensively with institutions such as Agencia Española de Cooperación Internacional para el Desarrollo (AECID), the Cervantes Institute, the Kutxa Foundation in San Sebastián (2009–2011), the La Caixa Foundation of Barcelona (1991–1992) and the Klemm Foundation in Argentina (2019).

 In 1993, she founded TRASFORMA, developing museum, ethnographic, historical, environmental and industrial architecture projects, in parallel to a program on emerging practices and new technologies.
 As director of Espacio Ciudad, a cultural entity of the City Council of Vitoria (Alava), she launched a pioneering program of exhibitions and publications on the relationship between the urban, architecture, contemporary thought and transdisciplinary practices.